Sanatana-Linux/nixos-config/.github/documentation/installation.md

 # to install the xorg version:
 nixos-install --flake '.#macbook-air' --impure

+# Setup the User's Password
+nixos-enter --root /mnt
+passwd tlh
+exit

 ```

-> You could get some hashes errors, just change the bad hashes in the configuration file to the given ones by the Nix Output.
+> You could get some hashes errors during install, just change the bad hashes in the configuration file to the given ones by the Nix Output.

-- Reboot, login as root, and change the password for your user using `passwd`
 - Log-in in to the display manager.
 - Then: